Conductor-like polarizable continuum model#

 As the name of the model suggests, it is based on a conductor.
 The defining characteristic of a perfect conductor is that the electric field and charge density within is zero, which implies a constant electric potential on the surface.
 In C-PCM, the polarizable medium is approximated by a scaled perfect conductor carrying only an induced surface charge.
 Hence, the C-PCM equations enforce a conductor-like (scaled) boundary condition of vanishing potential on the cavity surface,

-Here \(\mathbf{q}\) is the vector of induced charges on the surface, \(\mathbf{A}\) describes the (screened) Coulomb interaction between the charges \(\mathbf{q}\), and \(\mathbf{v}\) is the potential due to the solute on the cavity surface. \(f(\varepsilon) = (\varepsilon - 1) / \varepsilon\) is the scaling function that reduces the induced charges to reflect a dielectric of finite permittivity \(\varepsilon\).
-Note that for that of a perfect conductor, \(\varepsilon \rightarrow \infty: f(\varepsilon) \rightarrow 1\) and the equation reduces to the normal conductor boundary condition: \(\mathbf{Aq + v} = 0\).
+Here \(\mathbf{q}\) is the vector of induced polarization charges on the surface, \(\mathbf{A}\) describes the (screened) Coulomb interaction between the charges \(\mathbf{q}\), \(\mathbf{v}\) is the potential due to the solute on the cavity surface, and \(f(\varepsilon) = (\varepsilon - 1) / \varepsilon\) is the scaling function that reduces the induced charges as to reflect a dielectric of finite permittivity \(\varepsilon\).
+Note that for a perfect conductor we have \(\varepsilon \rightarrow \infty: f(\varepsilon) \rightarrow 1\) and the equation reduces to the normal conductor boundary condition: \(\mathbf{Aq + v} = 0\).
 The solute potential \(\mathbf{v}\) can be partitioned as:

 where \(\mathbf{\hat{z}}\) is the vector of nuclear charges so that \(\mathbf{B \hat{z}}\) generates the nuclear potential on the cavity surface, and \(\mathbf{c}\) is the potential on the cavity surface due to the electrons.